soudev/knowledge.mine/stuff/nodejs.md

 * [Express.js](http://expressjs.com/)

   * [Kraken.js](http://krakenjs.com/) - The kraken suite is a secure and scalable layer that extends express by providing structure and convention

+  * [DozerJS](http://dozerjs.com/) - is a system for rapidly developing services to support front-end applications

   * [ExpressWorks | webapplog](http://webapplog.com/expressworks/) - is an automated Express.js/Node.js workshop